ingapop/ingapop.github.io/_news/nov24.md

 inline: true
 ---

-I was awarded with the Dissertation Writing Fellowship from University of Iowa College of Liberal Arts and Sciences.
+I was awarded the Dissertation Writing Fellowship from University of Iowa College of Liberal Arts and Sciences.